 To no small part, this monster zoom is made possible by using a sub-APS-C format sensor.
 In this case the 1/2.3-inch type back-illuminated CMOS chip enables the 3.8-247mm lens to produce and angle of view that’s equivalent to a 21-1365mm optic on a full-frame camera.
 That’s phenomenal reach and one that few DSLR photographers could ever imagine achieving with their lenses.

-The SX70 HS has 20.3 megapixels, 25% more than its predecessor, the 16.1MP SX60 HS, producing detailed files that lend themselves well both to larger prints and to the rigours of post processing.
+The SX70 HS has 20.3 megapixels, 25% more than its predecessor, the 16.1MP SX60 HS, that should produce detailed files that lend themselves well both to larger prints and to the rigors of post processing.

 Sensibly, Canon has included a stabilizing element in the lens and it proves its worth.
 It’s not just useful for getting images sharp, it helps with framing shots of distant subjects at the telephoto end of the lens.
 The steadier view makes it much easier than it would be otherwise.

 This sensor is paired with a Digic 8 processing engine which enables a sensitivity range of ISO 100-3200 and a maximum continuous shooting rate of 10fps in One Shot AF mode (5.7fps with continuous focusing).

 Although there are just 9 selectable autofocus (AF) points, the SX70 HS’s AF system is actually pretty good.
 In decent light it gets most subjects sharp quickly.
 The Tracking AF system also manages to stay with slow-moving subjects well.
 It’s a contrast-detection system and not surprisingly, it starts to hunt when light or contrast levels drop.